April is Citizenship

 If you like to read the CHARACTER COUNTS!
 Pledge over the PA system in the mornings here is a link to the pledge for download

-Rapid City CHARACTER COUNTS!® provides youth a framework for ethical living based on basic values called the Six Pillars of Character®:
+Rapid City character education provides youth a framework for ethical living based on basic values:

 TRUSTWORTHINESS: Be honest • Don’t deceive, cheat or steal • Be reliable — do what you say you’ll do • Have the courage to do the right thing • Build a good reputation • Be loyal — stand by your family, friends and country.